post-hero-img

 You need to consider a few factors when designing your search bar.
 First, you need to consider the size and shape of your search bar.
 Does it fit well with the rest of your site?
 Is it easy to find?
 If you’re using a regular text box, will people be able to read it without zooming in?
 And finally, make sure your button looks like a button — no blinking blue lines or anything.

-Bold and visible search box.
+bold and visible search box.

 Robert Gordon University saw a 30% increase in traffic to the course pages, thanks to the new and prominent layout and design of the search bar.